-

 What is a Growing Bundle?
 Is it worth it?

-I decided to bundle together most of my math resources.
+📏 Get a FREE SAMPLE of my 3rd Grade Math Bundle HERE!
+A couple of years ago, I decided to bundle together most of my math resources.
 They are perfect for review, assessments, early finishers, and holiday & seasonal fun.
 I started with 32 great products already available that are perfect for 3rd grade, and they would work great for older students as review or for those who struggle in math.
-But I have several more resources I want to create.
-I’ve been putting off making my bundle because I knew there would be more resources to come.
+But I had several more resources I wanted to create.
+I’d been putting off making my bundle because I knew there would be more resources to come.
 That’s when I came across information on GROWING BUNDLES!
 Basically, a growing bundle is a bundle of resources that will grow.
 You purchase the bundle at a lower price, as it’s growing, and you get all future resources that are added for FREE!
 That’s right…..
 FREE!
 When a new resource is added, the price of the bundle goes up, but not for those who’ve already purchased it.
 You can search for growing bundles on TPT.
 Most sellers explain what’s already available, what still needs to be created, and when new resources are expected to be added.
-I’ve purchased some growing bundles recently, and I’m so glad I did!
-I go back to My Purchases often on TPT and check…
+I’ve purchased some growing bundles recently,…

 -